Postage & packaging: £2.95

 Dadima’s panjiri is based on my dadima's (grandmother's) recipe, which is rooted in ancient Indian medicine (Ayurveda).
-My dadima has always made it for our family because it’s known to aid digestion naturally and nourish the body.
-I hope you enjoy this high energy, high fibre snack, as much as I enjoy making it.
+My dadima has always cooked it for our family because it’s known to warm the body, help the immune system, aid digestion, and nourish the body.
+I hope you enjoy this high energy, high fibre food, as much as we love cooking it for you.

 200g with sugar (10 servings based on 2 tablespoons per serving):